diffblue/gitlab/doc/development/gitlab_flavored_markdown/specification_guide/index.md

 ##### Internal extensions

-GFM and GLFM each also have a set of "internal extensions".
-These are not part of the GFM/GLFM official specifications, but are part of the GitHub and GitLab internal Markdown renderer/parser implementations.
+GFM and GLFM each also have a set of internal extensions.
+These extensions are not part of the GFM or GLFM official specifications, but are part of the GitHub and GitLab internal Markdown renderer and parser implementations.
 These internal extensions are often dependent upon the GitHub or GitLab implementations or environments, and may depend upon metadata which is only available via interacting with those environments.
 For example,